Do you like helping people? Would you like to be a part of the nursing field?

 Patient Care Technician License

-After completing the patient care technician program at Jolie, you’ll be eligible to apply for the national certification exam to become a Certified Patient Care Technician.
+After completing the patient care technician program at Jolie Academy, you’ll be eligible to apply for the national certification exam to become a Certified Patient Care Technician.
 Although these credentials aren’t required to work in the field, it may give you an edge in your career, as many employers prefer to hire patient care technicians who have earned their credentials.